RobotWebTools/rclnodejs/tools/jsdoc/README.md

 - **Manual dispatch** from the Actions tab — includes a `dry_run` toggle (defaults to `true`).
 Set it to `false` to deploy.

+These workflow runs only execute in the upstream `RobotWebTools/rclnodejs` repository.
+If you trigger the workflow from a fork, the build job is skipped, so manual dispatches and `docs-*` tag pushes there will not run the docs build.

 ### What it does

 1. Full checkout with all tags and the `origin/gh-pages` branch.